Now that we’ve looked at D1 and D2, let’s look at another ISB service that was formerly one route but later split into two: Service B.

 Thus, the two services operated in pairs: each will usually alternate between the two, and many drivers basically see B1/B2 as a single trip there and back again.
 The exception is during nights and Saturdays where only B2 runs from CP11 to KRBT and then heads back to CP11 off service to repeat.

 Basically, the B services now skipped COM2/Carpark 13 (their original loop point which remained unchanged for years) and now used BIZ/CP11 as their turnaround cum layover.

 The maps for the new services B1 and B2 remained in a single PDF file, titled “Service B”.
 This was most likely done by OCA to ensure that websites linking to the PDF via URL would continue to work.
 However, B1 and B2 were split into two pages.

 In part, the confusing nature of B1/B2 was one reason why I, as the NUSSU representative, called on OCA to reinstate the bus route maps which had gone missing from the website, since the services are not directional inverses of one another.
-They also come so infrequently that by the time you see one you could have ostensibly forgotten the last time you rode it!
+They also came so infrequently that by the time you saw one you could have ostensibly forgotten the last time you rode it!